stellarwp/stellar-changelog-embed/README.md

-# stellar-text-embed-block
+# StellarWP Changelog Embed

-A simple plugin for embedding a .txt file as a block
+A simple block for embedding a changelog text file as content.